 Lots of teachers have been using Kahoot for immediate classroom assessments, but did you know you can assign Kahoot to be taken at home using Kahoot Challenge mode?
 You can also turn off the timer and allow students to work at their own pace.
 In addition, students who don't have devices with the app can access it through a browser.
 Also, look for Study Leagues, which allow students to study together.

-This extension for struggling readers also offers language translations for videos.
+Microsoft Immersive Reader is an extension for struggling readers and also offers language translations for videos.
 This is a game-changer for ESL students, says Fisher.

-Originally for gamers, this control pad for live streaming lets teachers easily launch apps, adjust volume or screens without missing a beat.
+Originally for gamers, Stream Deck is a control pad for live streaming lets teachers easily launch apps, adjust volume or screens without missing a beat.

-The popular digital storytelling curator is helping students and teachers collaborate without needing student email addresses.
+The popular digital storytelling curator, Wakelet is helping students and teachers collaborate without needing student email addresses.

-Fisher, a longtime ISTE presenter, will share tips and tricks for using these tools and others at ISTE20 Live, Nov.
-29-Dec.
-5. Register today and then plat to attend her session: Newest Features in Today’s Most Popular Hybrid/Remote Online Solutions and Gadgets!
-(Remote/Hybrid Learning Edition).
+Fisher, a longtime ISTE presenter, will share tips and tricks for using these tools and others at ISTELive 21, June 26-30.
+Register today and then plan to attend her session: Newest Features in Today’s Most Popular Hybrid/Remote Online Solutions and Gadgets!
+A Little Bit of Everything.